microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraMSGroup.md

 ```

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.String
 System.Nullable\`1\[\[System.Int32, mscorlib, Version=4.0.0.0, Culture=neutral, PublicKeyToken=b77a5c561934e089\]\]

 ## OUTPUTS

 ### System.Object
 ## NOTES
+This cmdlet is currently in Public Preview.
+While a cmdlet is in Public Preview, we might make changes to the cmdlet, which could have unexpected effects.
+We recommend that you don't use this cmdlet in a production environment.

 ## RELATED LINKS